DESI-DR1 $3 \times 2$-pt analysis: consistent cosmology across weak lensing surveys: Methodology

 In this section we describe our methodology for inferring cosmological parameters from the combination of DESI-DR1 galaxy clustering data and DES, KiDS, and HSC weak lensing data.
 We assume two main cosmological models: flat \lcdm\, and flat $w$CDM, with $w$ being the equation of state for dark energy, which we assume is constant in time.

 We fit these cosmological models to a combination of $3 \times 2$-pt configuration-space correlation measurements generated from the galaxy source and lens samples as described in Sec.~\ref{subsec:measurements}.
 We use the cosmic shear correlation functions for the tomographic source sub-samples of the weak lensing surveys, $\xi_{\pm}(\theta)$, as a function of angular separation $\theta$; the projected galaxy correlation functions of each DESI lens sample, $w_p(r_p)$, as a function of projected separation $r_p$; and the average tangential shear of the source samples around the lens galaxies, $\gamma_t(\theta)$.
-For the lens clustering, we note that we utilise the projected correlation function in preference to the angular correlation function, $w(\theta)$, since $w_p(r_p)$ can be measured with higher signal-to-noise ratio than $w(\theta)$ for spectroscopic lens samples.
+For the lens clustering, we note that we utilise the projected correlation function in preference to the angular correlation function, $w(\theta)$, since $w_p(r_p)$ can be measured with a higher signal-to-noise ratio (S/N) than $w(\theta)$ for spectroscopic lens samples. \cite{2025arXiv250621677H} also provides measurements of the excess surface mass density $\Delta \Sigma (r_p)$ for galaxy-galaxy lensing.
+Nevertheless, we opt to stick with $\gamma_t(\theta)$ because the S/N gain is not as clear in this case \citep{Shirasaki2018}, and this allows us to use the modelling framework from \cite{2022PhRvD.105b3520A}.